barseghyanartur/faker-file/docs/creating_pdf.rst

 PDF is certainly one of the most complicated formats out there.
 And certainly one of the formats most of the developers will be having trouble with, as there are many versions and dialects.
-That makes it almost challenging to create one way of making PDF files.
-That's why, creation of PDF files have been delegated to flexible abstraction layer - PDF generators.
+That makes it almost impossible and highly challenging to have **just one right way** of creating PDF files.
+That's why, creation of PDF files have been delegated to an abstraction layer of PDF generators.
 If you don't like how PDF files are generated, you can create your own layer, using your favourite library.

-Currently, there are two PDF generators:
+Currently, there are two PDF generators implemented:

 - ``PdfkitPdfGenerator`` (default), built on top of the `pdfkit`_ and `wkhtmltopdf`_.